 Visit the center on Friday & Saturday 12 PM – 5 PM

-Celebrating Yule: What It Is, What It Means, & Why It Matters
+Celebrating Yule: What It Is & What It Means

 Yule has its roots in ancient pagan traditions, particularly in Northern Europe.
 It was celebrated by various cultures, including the Germanic peoples, Norse, and Celts.
 The word “Yule” is believed to have originated from the Old Norse word “jól” or “jul,” which referred to the winter solstice festival.
 Yule was a time to mark the return of the sun and the lengthening of daylight hours after the longest night of the year.
 It symbolized hope and renewal during the darkest days of winter.